Sponsored post written by me on behalf of Smithfield® Marinated Pork. It’s time for a Cranberry Pecan Stuffed Pork Loin Filet.

 The last thing I did before putting the finished stuffed pork loin filet in the oven was to brown the outside with some olive oil in a nonstick pan.
 This cuts down on the oven time and gives a delicious crusty browned coating to the outside of the pork loin filet.

 Place the stuffed pork loin filet into an oven proof pan in a preheated 375º F oven and cook until the pork is no longer pink in the center, about 25 to 30 minutes.
-An oven thermometer inserted into the center should read at least 160 degrees F.
+A meat thermometer inserted into the center should read at least 160 degrees F.

 The flavor of this Cranberry Pecan Stuffed Pork Loin Filet just screams fall.
 It is savory and rich with a crunchy texture from the chopped pecans.
 It is perfect for a busy night but, equally at home for a special dinner party.
 And who doesn’t like the color of cranberries in any dish?